-Equity costs more than debt because it is riskier.
+Equity costs more than debt because equity is riskier.
 Benjamin (1994) estimates the price of private equity M by adding a premium for risk to the price of private debt m.

 Leverage L is the ratio of liabilities to equity.
-As a DFI has more leverage, owners demand a higher return on equity (Modigliani and Miller, 1958).
+As a DFI has more leverage, owners demand a higher Return on Equity (Modigliani and Miller 1958).
 More debt with a constant amount of equity means more fixed obligations and thus a higher risk to equity if revenues fall short.
 A bankrupt firm pays creditors before shareholders, so shareholders bear more risk as a DFI uses more debt.
-The example DFI does not have much leverage, ranging from 0.36 to 0.48 (line Hr of Table 11).
+The example DFI does not have much leverage, ranging from 0.36 to 0.48 (line Hr of table A.1).

 Based on historical data on leverage and ROE in the United States, Benjamin (1994) related M, the private opportunity cost of equity, to m, the private opportunity cost of public debt, and to L, leverage:

-$$M = m \cdot (1.1 + 0.1 \cdot L). \tag{62}$$
+$$M = m \cdot (1.1 + 0.1 \cdot L). \tag{A.1}$$